lorandg/findchord/README.md

 - Web Audio API to sound generation
 - https://www.w3.org/TR/webmidi/ to listen piano keyboard input

+Tested only on Chrome (and probably working only)

 Many thanks to follwing site for their great examples: http://www.gregjopa.com/HTML5-Cloud-Composer/